-Note: Book covering the 2013 recovery of the classic Doctor Who episodes The Web of Fear and Enemy of the World, plus the so-called "Omnirumour" about the mass recovery of dozens of other episodes.
+Note: This book is on hold for the foreseeable future.
+Book covering the 2013 recovery of the classic Doctor Who episodes The Web of Fear and Enemy of the World, plus the so-called "Omnirumour" about the mass recovery of dozens of other episodes.

 Seven years later that man re-emerged onto the world stage.